February 22, 2017

 Another task-based method for improving student communication skills is through critical thinking exercises.
 These can be done verbally or through written assignments that give students the chance to answer questions creatively using their own words and expressions.

-Get a head start with the communication-based critical thinking activities and games in our most popular resource, the Critical Thinking Workbook.
+Get a head start with the communication-based critical thinking activities and games in our most popular resource, the Critical Thinking Companion.

 7. Offer reflective learning opportunities.